CNN TV

 Fort Gratiot MI

-Tim in Texas November 14th, 2008 2:44 pm ET
+November 14, 2008 at 2:44 pm |

 Great leaders, I think, inspire us because they eloquently express the desire that we share to become better than we are.
 If there were no divisions in our society, it wouldn’t be necessary for anyone to point out that, “There are no red states or blue states, there is the United States.”
 The willingness and in fact longing, however, to hear these words stated so clearly and with such conviction, is evidence that we want this vision to be the reality, and somehow has become a step toward that reality.